gaphor/presentations/make-your-app-multiplatform/slides.md

 aligned with the human interface guidelines is the way to go.

 GTK and Qt already provide a great foundation to build a GUI application with.
-In the same vane that you don't want to keep your GUI pretty simple, I would also try to keep your toolset small and simple as well.
+In the same vane that you want to keep your GUI pretty simple, I would also try to keep your toolset small and simple as well.
 Keep to a few other key libraries or other dependencies if you can, and make sure that all of them are well supported cross-platform.